This event is now closed.

-The National Aboriginal Trust Officers Association (NATOA) and co-host New Relationship Trust (NRT), is excited to announce a 1-day Indigenous Trust and Investment Workshop that will take place on September 20, 2016 at the Vancouver Marriott Pinnacle Downtown Hotel
+The National Aboriginal Trust Officers Association (NATOA) is excited to announce the 5th Annual Indigenous Trust and Investment Conference and Annual General Meeting that will take place at The Banff Centre on May 23-24, 2018 in Banff, Alberta.

-The Workshop is designed to provide an informative and interactive venue for all those involved with Aboriginal Trusts, including topics specific to Communities in British Columbia.
-Speakers and facilitators will represent Aboriginal Communities who will share their successes of how they have established, or in the process of establishing, and maintained prosperous Trust operations, and the steps they took to succeed.
-Corporate Industry presenters will also talk about how they effectively service and help these Communities succeed.
+NATOA is delighted to host another successful Trust and Investment Conference.
+The 2-day event is designed to provide an informative and interactive venue for all those involved with Aboriginal Trusts.
+Speakers will represent both the Indigenous Communities who have established, or in the process of establishing, and maintained successful Trust operations, and members of the Corporate Industry that effectively service these Communities.

 For more information, please contact NATOA:

 NATOA is a charity organization, and is committed to providing the Aboriginal Peoples of Canada with the resources and information that will help them efficiently create, manage, and operate trusts as a means to ensure the seven generations yet unborn, can benefit from the goals and dreams of the present generation.
 NATOA’s goal is to be a highly professional and relevant resource for the Aboriginal Peoples in becoming self-sustaining and vital economic communities.